mlsgarvin/eco_genomics/README.md

 # eco_genomics

-This is my repository for my Fall 2024 Ecologcial Genomics course at UVM
+This is my repository for my Fall 2024 Ecological Genomics course at UVM